 The Internal Regulations regulates both the relations between bureaux whose relations are based on the International Motor Insurance Card (former Green Card; section II IR) as well as the relations between bureaux whose relations depend on the existence of valid vehicle registration (section III IR).
 As a matter of fact, within the Green Card System, the system of sufficient insurance cover in the framework of international road traffic is ruled in two different manners.

 A vehicule from a country, whose national insurance bureau is a signatory of the Multilateral Agreement, disposes of sufficient insurance cover for accidents caused on the territory of the visited country.
 However, the following requirements must be met.
 The vehicule must have a valid registration plate and the insurance bureau of the visited country must be a signatory of the Multilateral Agreement (see map above: countries in lime green).

-In the situation where the international road traffic takes place between two countries whose national insurance bureaux are not signatories of the Multilateral Agreement, sufficient cover for accidents caused on the territory of the visited country presupposes the presentation of a valid green card emitted by the insurance bureau of the country of origin of the vehicle (cf. map above, dark green countries).
-This is also valid when one of the two above mentioned countries respectively its insurance bureau is not a signatory of the Multilateral Agreement.
+On international road journeys between two countries whose national insurance bureaux are not signatories of the Multilateral Agreement, a valid International Motor Insurance Card must be carried along.
+This also applies when only one country is not a signatory of the before mentioned agreement.
+The Insurance Card proves sufficient cover for accidents caused on the territory of the visited country.
+It is emitted by the insurance bureau of the country of origin of the vehicle (cf. map above, dark green countries).

 In the course of time, the Internal Regulations have been complemented with the Explanatory Memorandum.
 This document contains compulsory provisions that specify and/or complement the Internal Regulations.